w3c/wai-curricula/content/content-author/clear-content.md

   * abbreviations
   * acronyms
 * provide explanations for complex terms and jargon based on audience and context
+* collaborate with designers and developers to specify the main language of the content as well as changes in language

 #### Teaching Ideas for Topic